kevinfengcs88/nvim/README.md

 ## work in progress...

-- Bring back inline LSP errors
+- Polish noice and LSP popups